soniaette/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 2 - Printing the alphabet in lowercase, followed by a new line.
 Task 3 - Printing the alphabet in lowercase, and then in uppercase, followed by a new line.
 Task 4 - A program that prints the alphabet in lowercase,except e and q, followed by a new line.
+Task 5 - A program that prints all single digit numbers of base 10 starting from 0, followed by a new line.